 Jasper Francis Cropsey, The Spirit of Peace

 Cropsey completed The Spirit of Peace in response to the American war with Mexico, an armed conflict that lasted for two years in the wake of the 1845 U.S. annexation of Texas.
 The painting has a companion, The Spirit of War, which hangs in the National Gallery of Art in Washington, D.C.
-Both works were admired as great achievements by Cropsey's contemporaries.
+Cropsey’s contemporaries admired both works as great achievements.